Rtxeon/Bebotic-Documentation/Privacy Policy.md

 - Server IDs for server data (prefixes, settings).
 - User IDs: Used to store for Mute and auto punish.
 - Few parts of message content for the automated features.
 - Our bot only gathers personally identifiable data through commands run using the bot.
-This information helps us provide a better user experience for all Virtune's users.
+This information helps us provide a better user experience for all Bebotic's users.
 - The information we collect when you vote for Real on the third-party website Discord bot list
         - Your Username
         - Date and time when the votes counted.